elemel/fungeoneer/chapters/07/you-are-here.md

 You leave the dungeon when your position is negative after a completed step.
 After how many steps do you leave the dungeon?

+From here, you can [continue to the answer](../../answers/chapters/07/you-are-here.md).

 ### Example